magento/devdocs/guides/v2.2/cloud/project/project-conf-files_routes.md

   The `{all}` placeholder is useful for projects configured for multiple domains.
 In a non-production branch `{all}` is replaced with the project ID and environment ID for each domain.

-  If a project does not have any domains configured which is common during development, the `{all}` placeholder behaves in the same way as the `{default}` placeholder.
+  If a project does not have any domains configured, which is common during development, the `{all}` placeholder behaves in the same way as the `{default}` placeholder.

 {{site.data.var.ee}} also generates URLs for every active environment, so you can test that system.
 In a test system, `{default}` is replaced with the following domain name: